Go Homemove to the page

 Best for: Practices with tight budgets who are willing to invest time evaluating live previews carefully before committing.

+The ROI framing for healthcare is straightforward.
 A new patient generates hundreds to thousands of dollars in lifetime practice revenue.
-A website that converts two additional inquiries per month pays for itself in weeks.
-The question is not whether to invest in a professional site - it is how to get one live without a multi-month distraction from running the practice or the company.
+A website that converts two additional enquiries per month pays for itself within weeks.

-A Webflow template at $169 gives you a professionally designed, fully responsive structure built specifically for your organisation type.
-The time investment is in content: team bios, service descriptions, patient information, photography.
-For a busy practice owner or a funded startup founder, that time cost is real.
+• Webflow template at $169 — a professionally designed, fully responsive structure built specifically for your organisation type.
+Time investment is in content: team bios, service descriptions, photography.

-A template plus done-for-you setup eliminates that time cost entirely.
-Loonis's Pro customisation service delivers a fully configured, branded, content-populated site in 5 business days for $1,750 - covering branding alignment, all page content, appointment booking integration setup, and basic on-page SEO.
-Total first-year cost under $2,200.
-For a practice that bills at any meaningful rate per hour, the time saved more than pays for the service.
+• Template plus Pro customisation at $1,750 — fully configured, branded, content-populated site delivered in 5 business days.
+Covers branding alignment, all page content, appointment booking integration setup, and basic on-page SEO.
+See the Loonis customisation service.

-A freelancer build in healthcare typically runs $3,000 to $10,000 and takes 6 to 12 weeks - longer than most categories because healthcare clients require more revision cycles and compliance checks.
-Worth it only for organisations with specific technical requirements that a template cannot accommodate.
+• Freelancer build — $3,000–$10,000, 6–12 weeks — longer in healthcare than most categories because of revision cycles and compliance checks.
+Worth it only for organisations with specific technical requirements a template cannot accommodate.

 Frequently asked questions